BrGaby1410/Wizard1001/README.md

 Wizard1001
 =========

-Project which tries to make a free version of the MMORPG Wizard101.
+Project which tries to make a free version of the MMORPG Wizard101 using OpenGL.